Kinglet

-A kinglet is a small bird in the family Regulidae.
+The kinglets or crests are small birds in the family Regulidae.
 Species in this family were formerly classified with the Old World warblers.
-"Regulidae" is derived from the Latin word regulus for "petty king" or prince, and refers to the coloured crowns of adult birds.
-This family has representatives in North America and Eurasia.
-There are six species in this family; one, the Madeira firecrest, Regulus madeirensis, was only recently split from common firecrest as a separate species.
-One species, the ruby-crowned kinglet, differs sufficiently in its voice and plumage to be afforded its own genus, Corthylio.
+"Regulidae" is derived from the Latin word regulus, diminutive for "king", and refers to the coloured crowns of adult birds.
+This family has representatives in Eurasia and North America.
+There are six species in this family; one, the Madeira firecrest (Regulus madeirensis), was only recently split from the common firecrest as a separate species.
+The ruby-crowned kinglet differs sufficiently in its voice and plumage to be afforded its own genus, Corthylio.

 Description

 Kinglets are among the smallest of all passerines, ranging in size from 8 to 11 cm and weighing 6–8 g; the sexes are the same size.
 They have medium-length wings and tails, and small needle-like bills.
 The plumage is overall grey-green, offset by pale wingbars, and the tail tip is incised.
 Five species have a single stiff feather covering the nostrils, but in the ruby-crowned kinglet this is replaced by several short, stiff bristles.
 Most kinglets have distinctive head markings, and the males possess a colourful crown patch.
 In the females, the crown is duller and yellower.
 The long feathers forming the central crown stripe can be erected; they are inconspicuous most of the time, but are used in courtship and territorial displays when the raised crest is very striking.

-There are two species of different genera in North America with largely overlapping distributions, and two in Eurasia that also have a considerable shared range.
+There are two species of different genera in North America with largely overlapping distributions, and two in Eurasia that also have a considerable shared range; the remaining two, at opposite ends of Eurasia, are island endemics.
 In each continent, one species (goldcrest in Eurasia and golden-crowned kinglet in North America) is a conifer specialist; these have deeply grooved pads on their feet for perching on conifer twigs and a long hind toe and claw for clinging vertically.
 The two generalists, ruby-crowned kinglet and common firecrest, hunt more in flight and have smoother soles, shorter hind claws and a longer tail.